 We continue our efforts to reduce interest rate risk.
-In 2021 and 2020, we sold fixed-rate mortgage loans with principal balances of \$36.2 million and \$43.8 million, respectively.
-We had a net decrease in public deposits of \$44.2 million and \$81.6 million in 2021 and 2020, respectively.
-In 2021 and 2020, we restructured \$20.0 million and \$82.0 million, respectively, of FHLB advances which extended our average maturity date to reduce our interest rate risk.
+In 2022 and 2021, we sold fixed-rate mortgage loans with principal balances of \$5.4 million and \$36.2 million, respectively.
+We had a net increase in public deposits of \$100.7 million in 2022 and a net decrease in public deposits of \$44.2 million in 2021.
+In 2021, we restructured \$20.0 million of FHLB advances which extended our average maturity date to reduce our interest rate risk.
 In addition, we may utilize the following strategies to further reduce our interest rate risk: